Medically reviewed by Drugs.com. Last updated on Mar 21, 2023.

-Pericarditis is an inflammation of the pericardium, the saclike membrane around the heart.
-Pericarditis can be triggered by many, very different medical conditions.
+Pericarditis is an inflammation of the pericardium, the saclike membrane that surrounds the heart.
+Pericarditis can be triggered by a number of different medical conditions.
 Often the exact cause cannot be identified.
 Doctors call this idiopathic pericarditis.

 In many people with pericarditis, the initial trigger is a viral infection.
 However, the inflammation may not be a direct result of the infection.
 Instead, the virus may stimulate the immune system to attack and inflame the pericardium.